What is the difference between a database and a table? Why are entity integrity and referential integrity important in a database?

 Define BCNF.
 How does it differ from 3NF?
 Why is it considered stronger than 3NF?

-Write a C program to find a number is AMSTRONG or NOT.
+Write a C program to print pattern below:

 Explain the concept of frequency reuse in cellular systems.